-The Audit Committee ("AC") comprises solely four (4) Independent Non-Executive Directors.
-The AC therefore complied with paragraphs 15.09 (1) and 15.10 of the MMLR of Bursa Malaysia Securities Berhad which require that the AC must be composed of not fewer than three (3) members, all of whom must be non-executive directors with a majority of them being independent directors with at least one (1) member having fulfilled the financial expertise requisite of the MMLR of Bursa Malaysia Securities Berhad and the Chairman is an Independent Director.
+The Audit Committee ("AC") comprises solely three (3) Independent Non-Executive Directors.
+The AC therefore complied with paragraphs 15.09 (1) and 15.10 of the Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities") which require that the AC must be composed of not fewer than three (3) members, all of whom must be non-executive directors with a majority of them being independent directors with at least one (1) member having fulfilled the financial expertise requisite of the MMLR of Bursa Securities and the Chairman is an Independent Director.

 During the financial year under review, the AC held four (4) meetings.
-The members of the AC and record of their attendance at the Committee Meetings held during the financial year ended 31 December 2021 are as follows:
+The members of the AC and the record of their attendance at the Committee Meetings held during the financial year ended 31 December 2022 are as follows:

-Members Designation Attendance at meetings in 2021 Sobri bin Abu Chairman (Independent Non-Executive Director) 4/4 Tan Sri A. Razak bin Ramli Member (Senior Independent Non-Executive Director) 4/4 Tan Sri Dato' Seri Ahmad Ramli bin Haji Mohd Nor Member (Independent Non-Executive Director) 4/ 4 Dato' Sri Khazali bin Haji Ahmad Member (Independent Non-Executive Director) 4/4
+Members Designation Attendance at meetings in 2022 Sobri bin Abu Chairman (Independent Non-Executive Director) 4/4 Tan Sri A. Razak bin Ramli Member (Senior Independent Non-Executive Director) (Retired on 22 June 2022) 2/2^ Tan Sri Dato' Seri Ahmad Ramli bin Haji Mohd Nor Member (Independent Non-Executive Director) (Retired on 22 June 2022) 2/2^ Dato' Sri Khazali bin Haji Ahmad Member (Senior Independent Non-Executive Director) (Re-designated as Senior Independent Non-Executive Director on 4 July 2022) 4/4 Anuar bin Abd Rahman Member (Independent Non-Executive Director) (Appointed on 21 September 2022) 1/1^